mesosphere/dcos-commons/docs/pages/operations-guide.md

 ## Secrets

+DC/OS Secrets  provides secure storage and transportation and fine-grained access control to store sensitive data such as database passwords, private keys, API tokens.
+More information about Secrets is available at `docs.mesosphere.com`.

 The SDK allows Secrets to be exposed to pods, as a file and/or as an evironment variable.
 Content of a Secret is copied and made available within the pod.
 For the following example, a file with path `data/somePath/Secret_FilePath1` relative to the SandBox will be created.
 Also, value of the environment variable `Secret_Environment_Key1` will be set to the content of this Secret.
 Secrets are referenced with a path, i.e. `secret-app/SecretPath1` as shown below.

 ```yaml